jremington/Feather-LoRa-Networks/RHMesh/Readme.md

-Various examples of RHMesh, a self-organizing standalone mesh network with automatic route discovery, based on RadioHead RHMesh manager.
+Various examples of a self-organizing standalone mesh network with automatic route discovery, based on the RadioHead RHMesh manager.

 The first (FeatherMeshTest) is a rewrite of the four-node example posted at https://nootropicdesign.com/projectlab/2018/10/20/lora-mesh-networking/